 Soon I was having my roots done every four weeks.
 Then every three weeks.
 It was expensive, time consuming, and an endless source of aggravation.
 You spend $100, and two weeks later, there’s that line of grey again.
-I even tried doing it myself.
-Setting up a “Dexter”-worthy “kill room” in my bathroom every three weeks with towels and plastic gloves became as natural a household chore as vacuuming.
+I even tried doing it myself, setting up a Dexter-worthy “kill room” in my bathroom every three weeks with towels and plastic gloves.

 My husband, who is very practical and a problem solver by nature, couldn’t understand all the effort involved in keeping it at bay (“Why deal with that?
 Let it go.”).
 He is, after all, completely grey, and it’s been a non-event for him.
-In addition to being a professional plus for him (grey hair magically conveys upon men instant gravitas and competence), men get all those “silver fox” compliments.
+In addition to being a professional where grey hair magically conveys upon men instant gravitas and competence, men also get all those “silver fox” compliments.

-Second, giving advice is much easier than living up to it.
-All those times I told one of them “Be yourself – everyone else is taken” or “What do you care what anyone else thinks?” came back to haunt me.
-When a stranger’s eyes drift up to your hairline in that judgy, almost pitying way (“Oh honey, haven’t you been to the beauty parlor lately?”), it was a real effort not to care, and to remind myself that we are all about more than how we look.
+Also, giving advice is much easier than living up to it.
+All those times I told one of them, “Be yourself.
+Everyone else is taken,” or “Why do you care what anyone else thinks?” came back to haunt me.
+Like when a stranger’s eyes drift up to your hairline in that judgmental, almost pitying way (“Oh honey, you need a trip to the beauty parlor?”).
+It was a real effort not to care and to remind myself that we are all about more than how we look.

 Lastly, self-acceptance and gratitude.
 I’m not 25 anymore, but life is still pretty good.
 I’ve a lot for which to be thankful, and many people have far more physical problems than going grey.
 This process has taught me patience, a trait for which I have never been known, and a little humility, too.

 Last week, a woman in the grocery store stopped me to tell me she had been following me through the store working up the nerve to ask me about my hair.
 “Your grey hair is so pretty!
 I’ve just summoned up the courage to grow mine out.
 Could you tell me how long it took you?”